loconomics/loconomics/README.md

 **Step 5: Edit your new html, css, js /activity files**
 - Change data-activity name to new name.
 Review and revise .js file to reference the appopriate /models and /appmodel files and functions.
 - Change data-activity name to new name.
-Review and revise .html & .css files to have front end appearance you want.
+Review and revise .html & .css files to have front end appearance you want referencing the css file of the same name.
 - Change references the appopriate js functions in html.
-- Test any data you're using by placing console.log(data) in the .js file
--
-**Add new files in (copy an existing example and rename):**
-- app/source/html/activities
-- app/source/css/activities
-- app/source/js/activities

-**Add line reference to new activity in (copy an existing line & edit with new activity name):**
-- app/source/css/app.styl
-- app/source/js/app.activities.js

-**To access the new page:**
+**Step 6: Test new page:**
 - http://localhost:8811/app.html#!/newActivity
+- Test any data you're using by placing console.log(data) in the .js file and reviewing using the browser's developer console

 ### Build the source code
 **All next commands must be executed in a command line/terminal at the project directory**